Updated on July 5, 2026

 πŸ’¬Have questions or want to share your experience?See community discussion β†’

-• On the parcel receipt or franking label issued at a post office.
+• On the parcel receipt or franking label issued at a post office or agency.

-• In the shipping confirmation email from the online store you ordered from.
+• In the shipping confirmation email from the online store the order was placed with.

-• In your Swiss Post customer account if you created the shipment online.
+• In the Swiss Post customer account, when the label was bought online.

 • On the barcode label attached to the parcel itself.